What To Think About When You Feel Like Giving Up As Your Parent’s Primary Caregiver

 Yes, your aging parents need you now more than ever, especially if they have a debilitating illness.
 Alzheimer’s and dementia are only a couple of diseases that senior citizens are prone to acquire.
 They are practically incurable, so their minds may continue regressing as the years pass by.
 Without your help, how can they survive?

-Being a primary caregiver is tough, regardless if the person you will be attending to is your beloved parent.
+Nursing homes are not always the best option for your parents, so you might choose to be your parent’s primary caregiver.
+“Patients’ rights in nursing homes is even murkier,” wrote Arthur Dobrin DSW.
+Even so, being a primary caregiver is tough, regardless if the person you will be attending to is your beloved parent.
 Depending on what their condition is, you may need to act like their eyes, hands, and feet.
 You also have to have enough money for their medical and personal needs.
 However, all your hardships will not mean a thing when you see that your parents are safe and happy.